 Anglo-Norman is a variety of medieval French, just as are all the continental and Mediterranean forms, such as Picard, Champenois, Francien (the nineteenth-century name for the French of the Île de France), etc. There is no modern separate grammar for Anglo-Norman: like most other French varieties it is usually taught with a textbook using SMF (Standardized Medieval French) together with further attention to Anglo-Norman’s particular features.
 So, for instance, Anglo-Norman shares the conjugation patterns of the SMF verb but often uses variant forms of the inflexional endings (-om -um- oun and -oms, -omes, -ums, -umes for SMF ons), but since it forms its verbs using the same principal parts as other Frenches, remains readily recognisable in spite of its differences from SMF.
 So too Anglo-Norman has distinctive orthographic traits (some shared with other Western varieties of French) such as u for SMF o or ou (tut for tour) or k for the [k] sound spelt qu in SMF (ki for qui).
 Scribes in England sometimes used yogh for z, and y for i.
 Anglo-Norman is most distinctive in its phonology (for instance the reduction of dipthongs ai and ei to e (faire/fere; ciel cel).
 Here, a valuable modern resource, Ian Short’s Manual of Anglo-Norman, 2nd edn, ANTS OPS 13 (London: ANTS, 2013), includes a useful concise list of Anglo-Norman’s features, and updates and supplements older studies such as Mildred K. Pope, From Latin to Modern French with especial attention to Anglo-Norman: Phonology and Morphology (Manchester: Manchester University Press, 1934, 2nd rev edn, 1952) in its detailed account of the sounds and spellings of Anglo-Norman.

 A basic but well thought out and helpful grammar of SMF is E. Einhorn, Old French: A Concise Handbook (Cambridge: Cambridge University Press, 1971, with repr) this is the book to have if you are working on your own without formal instruction, particularly as it includes useful exercises for its grammar chapter that can be self-checked against the key in the back of the book.
 Another very useful modern grammar of SMF is W. W. Kibler, Introduction to Old French (New York: Modern Language Association of America, 1984 and repr).
+Kibler includes a couple of examples from Anglo-Norman and Picard as well as SMF texts.
 A textbook that offers varieties of French and their changes over time is Wendy Ayres Bennett A History of the French Language Through Texts (London and New York: Routledge, 1996).
-An online program for learning the Old French verb is currently being developed by Katherine Briant as part of her graduate work at Fordham.

 Full command of any language is of course a complex business and the work of some years, but a reading knowledge of Anglo-Norman, sufficient to take pleasure from its texts and not to have simply to manouevre round Anglo-Norman when encountering it in the records and codices of medieval English culture can be gained in a relatively short time, in, according to individual circumstances, one or more semesters of formal study.
 Having modern French is an advantage, but so too is having some Latin and being an English speaker, since these last two have contributed to Anglo-Norman.